ray-chunkit-chung/essential-postgresql/README.md

-# postgresql with api endpoints
+# postgresql with api endpoints using fastapi

 ```bash
 docker-compose up